 MediaAlpha, Inc. was formed for purposes of this offering and has, to date, engaged only in activities in contemplation of this offering.
-Historically, our business has been operated through QL Holdings LLC, together with its subsidiaries, all of the equity ownership interests of which were directly or indirectly held by White Mountains (through its wholly owned subsidiary Intermediate Holdco), Insignia, the Senior Executives and the Legacy Profits Interest Holders.
-None of these owners consolidated QL Holdings LLC immediately prior to the offering reorganization.
-The diagram below shows the historical organizational structure of QL Holdings LLC immediately before the offering reorganization.
-This diagram is provided for illustrative purposes only and does not purport to represent all legal entities within the historical organizational structure of QL Holdings LLC.
+Historically, our business has been operated through QuoteLab, LLC, all of the equity ownership interests of which were held by QL Holdings LLC.
+The equity ownership interests of QL Holdings LLC were in turn held by White Mountains, indirectly through its wholly owned subsidiary Intermediate Holdco, Insignia, the Senior Executives and the Legacy Profits Interest Holders.
+None of these owners consolidated QL Holdings LLC immediately prior to the Reorganization Transactions.
+The diagram below shows the historical organizational structure of QuoteLab, LLC immediately before the offering reorganization.
+This diagram is provided for illustrative purposes only and does not purport to represent all legal entities within the historical organizational structure of QuoteLab, LLC.

-Prior to this offering, QuoteLab, LLC entered into the 2020 Term Loan Facility, a portion of the proceeds of which were distributed to QL Holdings LLC, which in turn distributed such 2020 Term Loan Facility proceeds to members of QL Holdings LLC (such distribution to the QL Holdings LLC members the "Pre-Offering Leveraged Distribution").
-Additionally, prior to this offering, White Mountains will cause Intermediate Holdco to distribute or otherwise dispose of all of its assets other than the Class A-1 units of QL Holdings LLC held directly by Intermediate Holdco and certain deferred tax assets and liabilities, and thereafter, MediaAlpha, Inc., QL Holdings LLC, White Mountains, Intermediate Holdco, the Legacy Profits Interest Holders and the other members of QL Holdings LLC will consummate a series of reorganization transactions set forth in a reorganization agreement among these parties, the form of which will be filed as an exhibit to the registration statement of which this prospectus forms a part.
-Pursuant to the reorganization agreement, White Mountains will contribute all of the outstanding capital stock of Intermediate Holdco to MediaAlpha, Inc. in exchange for shares of our Class A common stock and the right to certain payments under the tax receivables agreement, such that Intermediate Holdco becomes a wholly owned subsidiary of MediaAlpha, Inc. Also pursuant to the reorganization agreement, the limited liability company agreement of QL Holdings LLC will be amended and restated to, among other things, convert all of the equity interests held by Intermediate Holdco into Class A-1 units of QL Holdings LLC and convert all of the equity interests held by Insignia, the Senior Executives, and the Legacy Profits Interest Holders into Class B-1 units of QL Holdings LLC.
-The Legacy Profits Interest Holders will contribute a portion of the Class B-1 units of QL Holdings LLC they hold to MediaAlpha, Inc. in exchange for shares of Class A common stock of MediaAlpha, Inc., and MediaAlpha, Inc. will then contribute these Class B-1 units to Intermediate Holdco.
+Prior to the offering, MediaAlpha, Inc., QuoteLab, LLC, QL Holdings LLC, White Mountains, Intermediate Holdco, the Legacy Profits Interest Holders and the other members of QL Holdings LLC will consummate a series of reorganization transactions set forth in a reorganization agreement among these parties, the form of which will be filed as an exhibit to the registration statement of which this prospectus forms a part.
+Pursuant to this reorganization agreement.
+White Mountains will cause Intermediate Holdco to distribute or otherwise dispose of all of its assets other than the Class A units of QL Holdings LLC held directly by Intermediate Holdco and certain deferred tax assets, and White Mountains will contribute all of the outstanding capital stock of Intermediate Holdco to MediaAlpha, Inc. in exchange for shares of our Class A common stock and the right to certain payments under the tax receivables agreement, such that Intermediate Holdco becomes a wholly owned subsidiary of MediaAlpha, Inc. In addition, Intermediate Holdco and the Legacy Profits Interest Holders will receive a distribution of equity interests in QuoteLab, LLC in complete redemption of their respective direct and indirect interests in QL Holdings LLC.
+Also pursuant to this reorganization agreement, the limited liability company agreement of QuoteLab, LLC will be amended and restated to, among other things, convert all of the equity interests held by Intermediate Holdco into Class A units of QuoteLab, LLC and convert all of the equity interests held by QL Holdings LLC and the Legacy Profits Interest Holders into Class B units of QuoteLab, LLC.
+The Legacy Profits Interest Holders will contribute a portion of the Class B units of QuoteLab, LLC they hold to MediaAlpha, Inc. in exchange for shares of Class A common stock of MediaAlpha, Inc., and MediaAlpha, Inc. will then contribute these Class B units to Intermediate Holdco.
 Insignia and the Senior Executives will contribute a certain amount of cash to MediaAlpha, Inc. in exchange for shares of our Class B common stock.
-Certain Class B-1 units of QL Holdings LLC held by the Selling Class B-1 Unit Holders will be purchased by the Company (through Intermediate Holdco) immediately after the offering with proceeds from the offering to provide liquidity to such Selling Class B-1 Unit Holders.
-Following the offering reorganization and immediately prior to this offering, MediaAlpha, Inc. will be a holding company and its sole material asset will be all of the shares of its wholly owned subsidiary, Intermediate Holdco, which will in turn own all of the Class A-1 units of QL Holdings LLC, deferred tax assets and liabilities, primarily related to Intermediate Holdco's historical net operating loss carryforwards attributable to periods prior to this offering and an indemnity from White Mountains with respect to any pre-offering liabilities of Intermediate Holdco.
+Certain Class B units of QuoteLab, LLC held by the Selling Class B Unit Holders will be purchased by Intermediate Holdco immediately after the offering with proceeds from the offering contributed to Intermediate Holdco by MediaAlpha, Inc. to provide liquidity to such Selling Class B Unit Holders.
+Following this offering reorganization and immediately prior to this offering, MediaAlpha, Inc. will be a holding company and its sole material asset will be all of the shares of its wholly owned subsidiary, Intermediate Holdco, which will in turn own all of the Class A units of QuoteLab, LLC and deferred tax assets related to Intermediate Holdco's historical net operating loss carryforwards attributable to periods prior to this offering.